 The Aurora Mobility Programme – Researcher Exchange for New Collaboration Between Norway and France

-The AURORA mobility programme is designed to establish and expand the contact between researh institutions in Norway and corresponding organizations in France.
+The support provided through the AURORA mobility programme shall contribute to establish and expand the contact between research institutions in Norway and corresponding organizations in France.
 The purpose is to strengthen European research collaboration under Horizon Europe.

 Researchers from Norway may seek support for funding for short-term visits in France for the purpose of launching and developing new joint research projects.